btr1975/QuickConfigTemplates/README.md

 * Added rm_create which takes a Route-Map and converts it to YML, in our format
 * Added acl_create which takes a Route-Map and converts it to YML, in our format, still under development, standard seems to work fine, extended has some issue

+### Version 1.0.8.prod information

+* Now supports a version 2 of the yml file.
+This allows you to use multiple groups of devices using different templates.
+  Please see the examples in the Docs folder.

 ### Requirements
 * Jinja2==2.10